justinbangerter/glyphicons-sprite-generator/README.md

-GLYPHICONS Sprite Generator for Bootstrap
+GLYPHICONS Sprite Generator (NOT for Bootstrap!!!)
 =========================================
-The GLYPHICONS Sprite Generator allows you to change the size and colors of the Bootstap icons using the Free or Pro versions of GLYPHICONS.
-When using the Pro files, all the extra icons will be available to your Bootstrap project.
+The GLYPHICONS Sprite Generator allows you to change the size and colors of the Free or Pro versions of GLYPHICONS.

+The generator was developed for a Bootstrap audience, but I really dislike Bootstrap's css class names.
+Therefore, I tweaked this with saner classes which lead to a smaller stylesheet and will lead to a smaller html file.

+Since you are not using Bootstrap, you will have to link back to [GLYPHICONS](http://glyphicons.com/) if you use the free icon set.
+No need for backlinks if you paid.

-New CSS and PNG sprites are generated that can override Bootstrap's default icon before or mixed into a Bootstrap LESS project.
+New CSS and PNG sprites are generated from the icon set.

 Dependencies
 ------------